mantidproject/dockerfiles/Windows/jenkins-node/readme.md

 2. Enter `fitcloudbase.isis.cclrc.ac.uk:8100` as the `Server Name` and select the `Specify credentials` radio button and log in with your FED ID/password (no need to specify a domain).
 If unable to login please contact a member of the RAL Mantid Devops team as you may need to be granted permissions.
 3. Upon successful login, the console will open.
 On the `VMs and Services pane` on the left hand side, under the `Clouds` collapsible header, you will see three clouds: `F5GALAXY Cloud`, `F6GALAXY Cloud` and `F7GALAXY Cloud`.
 4. Our VMs are hosted on `F6GALAXY Cloud` and `F7GALAXY Cloud`.
 As you click on the clouds, the VMs hosted on that cloud will appear in the main central pane.
 Find and select the VM in question.
 5. Having selected the VM, on the task bar click `reset`.
-You will be promoted with a warning - click `OK if you want to proceed with a reset of the VM`.
+You will be promoted with a warning - click `OK` if you want to proceed with a reset of the VM.
-6. After a short period follow reset of the VM, [restart the container and bring back online](###-restart-the-container-and-bring-back-online).
+6. After a short period following reset of the VM, [restart the container and bring it back online](###-restart-the-container-and-bring-back-online).